kriyptor/GitHub-Automation/README.md

 # GitHub-Automation
 This is the repository of Github Automation using python.<br>
-<strong>Do you want to make Github repositary with just single command line.
+<strong>Do you want to make Github repository with just single command line.
 Well, then you are at right place.
 Just follow the instruction given below</strong><br>

 # Let's Start
 <ol>